VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/Collider.en.md

 ## Tips: Implementing staircase colliders

 When creating stairs in a world, [Mesh Colliders](../HEOComponents/HEOMeshCollider.md) or Box Colliders tend to cause camera shakes on stepping on, and requiring the player to jump when step height is too high.
-This may cause unintended stress when walking around!
+This may cause unintentional stress when walking around!

 ![ColliderTips_Stair_1](./img/ColliderTips_Stair_1.jpg)